Skip to main content

 curl -u $API_KEY_ID:$API_KEY_VALUE {% api-endpoint /%}/ach?status=returned

-The below example demonstrates an ACH Debit which was returned from the RDFI with a return code of R01 (insufficient funds).
+This example shows an ACH debit returned by the RDFI with return code R01 (insufficient funds):

 {